noamross/jekyll-site/_posts/2014-11-10-usergroups.md

 I'd like to hear from others who have similar or alternative models.
 How can these groups connect with SWC to build an ongoing community of learners?

-  [UC Davis R User's Group]: http://www.noamross.net/davis-r-users-group.html
+  [UC Davis R Users' Group]: http://www.noamross.net/davis-r-users-group.html
   [Bill's suggestion]: http://forum.mozillascience.org/t/new-member-introductions/30/22
   [instructor hangout]: http://mozillascience.org/instructor-hangouts-landing-this-friday/
   [R mailing lists]: http://www.r-project.org/mail.html